Bossier Parish Clerk of Court Goes Digital

 Civil record scanning, indexing, and redaction

-In 2017, we began the process of scanning all civil records for the parish.
+We began the process of scanning all civil records for the parish.
 One wrinkle for this project was redacting sensitive information like social security numbers.
 For redaction projects, our operators go through every digital image line by line to mask all necessary data.

-We completed the project in early 2018.
 All civil records have now been scanned and indexed.

 Criminal record scanning, indexing, and redaction